nstoddard/unitcalc/README.md

 # unitcalc
-A calculator supporting units of measurement, in Haskell.
+A calculator supporting units of measurement, written in Haskell.

-This is a WIP and isn't very useful yet.

 It can do conversions between units of measurement:
 ```
 > 60 mph -> m/s
 26.8224 m/s
+> lightYear -> km
+9.454254955488e12 km
 ```

 Defining new units is easy: